RWTH-E3D/SCoTED/README.md

 ## Installation
-SCoTED can be used by cloning or downloading the whole disteLCA package from the GIT Repository.
+SCoTED can be used by cloning or downloading the whole SCoTED package from the GIT Repository.

 ## How to contribute to the development of SCoTED
 You are invited to contribute to the development of SCoTED.
 You may report any issues by sending us an email to cuypers@e3d.rwth-aachen.de.